idealius/covid-sandbox/readme.md

 Consider adding checkbox to switch x-axis styles

 ### Limitations
+No hospitalization data.

-Graphs are not displayed well on mobile platforms in general.
+Graphs are not displayed well on mobile platforms in general because the screen width & height of phones.

 ### Sources & Notes